 The Italianate style of the present house - including a remarkable pillared hall with a baby grand piano and open fire - dates from the mid-19th century when modifications were made to the original house of 1728.

-Jeremy and the late Merrie Green first welcomed guests to their home in 1983, and is now run by their son Justin and his wife Jenny; Justin has management experience in some of the world's top hotels and they are an extremely hospitable couple, committed to ensuring that the standards of hospitality, comfort and food for which this lovely house is renowned will be maintained.
+Jeremy and the late Merrie Green first welcomed guests to their home in 1983, and is now run by their son Justin and his wife Jenny.
+Justin brought management experience in some of the world's top hotels to the family business and they are an extremely hospitable couple, committed to continuing the standards of hospitality, comfort and food for which this lovely house is renowned.

 Elegantly furnished and extremely comfortable, it has big log fires, and roomy bedrooms furnished with family antiques look out over beautiful grounds.